Trekking in Sinai: St. Catherine Trails

 What To Expect

-Weather of Trekking Sinai
+Weather of Sinai Trekking

 Sinai’s unique mountains weather is hot during the day and cold, pleasant, and cold at night.
 We prefer to run this trip in spring and autumn, when the daytime temperatures are lower and more pleasant for Sinai trekking (usually ranging from 15 to 25 °C).
 But we run a lot of other hikes during the winter with prepared hikers.
 Winter nights can be really cold, but blankets and sleeping bags are provided for safety.
 Accurate data is crucial for understanding the weather conditions as the trip date approaches.
 Summer is not a good choice to hike and trek in sinai desert.
 We will be able to gather information about the weather conditions that we are going to face.
 We’ve got to be well prepared for all conditions—the hot weather and the cold weather—with the right clothes and good equipment.
 The weather in Sinai at night is colder than what most people would expect, especially if they are not familiar with it.